Try out Prime Video with a 7-day free trial

 Online retail giant Amazon shifted into the video streaming market in 2011 and went global with the service in late 2016.
 Here's what you need to know to watch in New Zealand.

 Long before Netflix launched in New Zealand and even before video streaming became a thing, movie fans looking for a bargain on the latest DVDs would often head to Amazon to try and get a better price, despite the hefty shipping fees or waiting times that were a common nuisance back in the day.
 And while that still happens, the rise of streaming platforms has changed the way Kiwis consume their entertainment.

 Timed around the launch of the spiritual Top Gear successor The Grand Tour, Amazon took Prime Video global to 200 countries around the world, including New Zealand.
-While global licensing arrangements meant that the line-up of content at launch was not as extensive as Netflix or Neon, Amazon has publicly announced significant investments in original series, which will be delivered exclusively via the Prime Video platform.
+While global licensing arrangements meant that the line-up of content at launch was not as extensive as Netflix or Neon, Amazon has made significant investments in original series, and rapidly grown the Prime Video library.

-Subscribers get a free seven-day trial, after which they benefit from a reduced rate of US$2.99/month for the first six months.
+Subscribers get a free seven-day trial.
 Once that period is over, you will have to pay a regular price of US$5.99/month to get access to Amazon Prime series and movies.
-This is less expensive than similar services, which is fair given that the content library isn’t as generous as some of Amazon’s New Zealand competitors.
+This is less expensive than similar services.
+Add in the fact that all content comes in 4K and Prime Video is a very intriguing add to your streaming services line up.

 Amazon does also allow users to download videos for offline viewing, with files taking up about the same amount of space on your device as the streaming settings.
 Here are the numbers provided by Amazon within the iOS and Android apps:

 - Low quality: 270MB – 300MB/hour